Tathagatd96/Facial-Emotion-Recognition-using-Machine-Learning/README.md

 K.set_image_dim_ordering('tf')      #('th')
 ```
 Change the 'tf' to 'th' to use the Theano backend.
+The rest of the code is structured to handle both the types of backends.

 ## Requirements
 * Python 3.5 or above